Abdulwarissherzad/Pokemon-Application-Using-React-Js-/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-## Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn React, check out the [React documentation](https://reactjs.org/).
-### Pokemon Sample Images, Sample image taken from the developed app
+### Pokemon Sample Images, Sample images taken from the developed app

 ### First Screenshot of the application
 ![alt text](https://github.com/Abdulwarissherzad/Pokemon-Application-Using-React-Js-/blob/main/Sample%20Image%201.jpg)